jacksonkernion/jacksonkernion.github.io/research.md

 ---
 title: Research
+description: I’m working on a dissertation about our concept of conscious experience, arguing that it's a functional concept.
 ---

-{: #research }
-# Research

-{: .page-description }
-I’m currently finishing up a dissertation on our concept of conscious experience, arguing that it's a functional concept.

-<div class="page-divider"></div>

-## Dissertation
+# Dissertation

 How does our concept of conscious experience constrain attempts to understand the mind’s place in nature?
 Many think there’s an in-principle difficulty in moving between the first-personal concept of experience and the sorts of third-personal concepts that feature in scientific theorizing: we can’t read off any facts about objective functional structure from facts about subjective experience, and vice versa.
 But this has some under-appreciated costs: it undermines our justification for everyday judgments about experience, and it renders the metaphysics of mind unintelligible—or so I argue.